stuartcraig100/rangecroquetatmaleny.org.au/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.16.7: Add support for bucket-specific application keys in Backblaze (Premium); added the ability to take incremental backups via UpdraftCentral; Dropbox authorisation setting getting lost after saving UpdraftPlus settings in the free version.
-A recommended updated for all.
+* 1.16.10: Add capability to backup SQL triggers.
+Fix a regression causing incomplete downloading of multi-archive backup sets in the UI.
+Add UpdraftClone mention in WP's PHP update notice.
+A recommended update for all.